freenet/web/hugo-site/content/news/introducing-ghost-keys.md

-**Title:** Introducing Ghost Keys
++++
-**Date:** 2024-08-11
+title = "Introducing Ghost Keys" date = 2024-08-11
-**Tags:** [ "front-page" ]
+tags = [ "front-page"]

-### There is No Negative Trust on the Internet
++++

-On May 3rd, 1978, Gary Thuerk, a marketing manager at Digital Equipment Corporation, sent the first spam email to 400 recipients.
-The message, an invitation to a product demonstration of the DEC-20 computer, was met with swift and negative reactions.
+### There Is No Negative Trust on the Internet

-Nearly half a century later, this fundamental flaw in internet design—where there is no mechanism for negative trust—has evolved into a significant problem.
-Sophisticated AI-driven spam and bots now manipulate us through social media, exploiting the absence of a system that could enforce accountability or distinguish between trustworthy and untrustworthy entities.
+On May 3rd, 1978, Gary Thuerk, a marketing manager at Digital Equipment Corporation, sent the first spam email to 400 people.
+It was an invitation to a product demonstration of the DEC-20 computer.

-To counter this, online services rely on captchas—a cumbersome, often frustrating solution that poses accessibility challenges and does little to stop advanced bots.
-More insidiously, the lack of negative trust has allowed monopolistic online services to limit interoperability through restrictive APIs, locking in users and stifling competition.
+The response was immediate and negative.

-### Enter Ghost Keys: Trust Without Sacrificing Privacy
+Fast forward nearly 50 years, and the same flaw in the internet’s design has led to much bigger problems.
+Today, we’re dealing with AI-driven bots that not only flood us with spam but also manipulate social and political discourse on a massive scale.

-Ghost Keys offer a revolutionary solution by providing a way to establish trust online without compromising privacy.
-In a digital landscape where personal data is often commodified, Ghost Keys enable you to prove your identity and intent securely and anonymously, without exposing personal details.
+This flaw has also given major platforms an excuse to limit interoperability through APIs—a convenient way to lock users into their ecosystems and keep competitors out.

-Here’s how Ghost Keys work:
+The result?
+Innovation has stalled, and manipulation and control are now the norm.

-1. **Key Generation:** When you make a donation to Freenet, your web browser generates an elliptic curve key pair.
+### Ghost Keys: Anonymous and Verifiable Identities

-2. **Blinding the Public Key:** The public part of the key pair is blinded, meaning it is encrypted in a way that obscures its content from the server.
+Ghost Keys offer a way to address these issues by enabling anonymous yet verifiable identities online.
+They help solve the problem of trust in decentralized environments without compromising user privacy.

-3. **Server-Side Signing:** The blinded key is sent to the server, which verifies the donation and signs the blinded key with its RSA key.
+When you donate to Freenet, your browser generates a public-private key pair.
+The public key is blinded and sent to our server for signing.
+Once your donation is confirmed, the server signs the blinded public key and sends it back.
+Your browser then unblinds the key, creating a signed public key that proves your donation.
+This signed key, along with other data, forms a certificate you can store securely.

-4. **Unblinding and Certificate Creation:** The blinded signature is returned to your browser, which unblinds it to create a cryptographic certificate.
-This certificate, along with the private key, serves as proof of your donation without linking your identity to it.
+This identity is tied to a real action—it has a cost, which makes it less likely to be abused.

-By linking trust to anonymity, Ghost Keys eliminate the need for captchas, block spam, and prevent bots—all while preserving your privacy.
-Whether you're using Freenet or engaging in other online activities, Ghost Keys provide a powerful tool for those who value security and control over their digital presence.
+Unlike throwaway accounts, Ghost Keys are designed to be persistent and valuable because they aren't free to create.
+This makes them ideal for reputation systems, where having "skin in the game" matters.

----
+While Ghost Keys don’t come with ready-made applications, they offer a strong foundation for developers to build on.
+We’ve also developed a command line tool that lets you use your Ghost Key certificate and private key to sign messages and verify signatures.
+There’s a Rust library available for the same functionality.
+These tools are just the beginning as we explore broader uses for Ghost Keys in establishing trust and identity across the web.

-This version retains the reference to "no negative trust on the internet" and emphasizes its importance in understanding the broader issue.
-It should resonate well with both those familiar with the concept and those curious to learn more.
+Ghost Keys aim to rebuild trust online in a way that’s both decentralized and resistant to manipulation while preserving user anonymity.